Ruptured Eardrum (Perforated Eardrum) – Causes, Symptoms & Treatment

 Poking objects inside the ear

 When you insert sharp objects, cotton swab, pointed objects to clear the earwax, it causes perforation of the eardrum.
 Sometimes children insert small toys, or pointed objects and damage their eardrum.
-The deep insertion of the foreign objects can damage the inner ear structure as well as eardrum damage.
+The deep insertion of foreign objects can damage the inner ear structure as well as eardrum damage.

 Head injuries caused by car accident, injuries due to sports, falling or hitting on your ears etc pose a high risk of a perforated eardrum.